Ace-FT/ace-ft/readme.md

 Total transfer fees = worker usage fee + content creation monetization fee
 ```

-When the sender/content creator does not charge for the content being share the equation becomes :
+When the sender/content creator does not charge for the content the equation becomes :
 ```sh
 Total transfer fees = worker usage fee
 ```